saramsh/Academic/_pages/about.md

 }
 </style>

 I am currently a third-year Ph.D. student in Computing and Information Sciences at Rochester Institute of Technology , and a graduate research assistant at Global Cyber Security Institute.
 My doctoral advisor is [Dr.Mehdi Mirakhorli](https://www.se.rit.edu/~mehdi/).
-I got my M.Sc. in Computer Engineering from Shiraz University and a B.Sc. in Computer Engineering from Azad University of Shiraz.
+I got my M.Sc. in Computer Engineering from Shiraz University and worked under supervision of Dr.Ashkan Sami.
+I got my B.Sc. in Computer Engineering from Azad University of Shiraz.

 ## Research Interests